South Yorkshire PEEL 2016

 South Yorkshire police force area covers 1,552 square kilometres.
 This is a mixture of rural and urban areas with the population being mainly in the city of Sheffield (one of the 8 largest regional cities in England), and the towns of Barnsley, Doncaster and Rotherham.
 South Yorkshire has a population of 1,365,847; a rise of 16% since 2012, with 9.3% from a minority ethnic background.
-South Yorkshire is 46% poorer than the national average and is one of the most economically deprived areas of Western Europe attracting investment from the European Regional Development fund.
+South Yorkshire is an economically deprived area attracting investment from the European Regional Development fund.

-The force has fifteen local policing teams, organised along local authority boundaries into the four local policing units of Barnsley, Doncaster, Rotherham and Sheffield.
-Key specialist staff are employed within its investigative, operational support, and corporate services departments.
-The force’s information systems and human resources departments are shared with Humberside Police.
+South Yorkshire Police is conducting a wholesale review of its current operating model with a view to reintroducing Neighbourhood Policing Teams.
+The current model has fifteen local policing teams, organised along local authority boundaries into the four local policing units of Barnsley, Doncaster, Rotherham and Sheffield.
+Specialist staff are employed within its investigative and corporate services departments.
+The force’s information systems, human resources departments and Joint Specialist Operations (firearms, road policing and specialist search) are shared with Humberside Police.

-As of June 2015 recorded crime has risen by 3% compared to the previous 12 months.
-These rises have predominately been attributable to violence, and sexual crimes which relate to both recent and historic offences reflecting a national increase.
-Vulnerability is a priority and the force is proactively looking at how it deals with areas such as child sexual exploitation (CSE) and abuse, gang related violence and incidents of domestic abuse.
-The legacy of the CSE revelations and the Hillsborough inquiry continue to impact upon the force with numerous large-scale protests challenging the force’s ability to resource them.
+As of November 2016 recorded crime has risen by 12% compared to the previous 12 months.
+These rises have predominately been attributable to violence, and sexual crimes reflecting a national trend which is largely attributed to improved crime recording standards.
+Vulnerability is a priority and the force is proactively looking at how it deals with areas such as child sexual exploitation (CSE) and abuse, gang related violence and domestic abuse.
+The legacy of the CSE revelations and the Hillsborough inquiry continue to impact upon the force and the community it serves.

 Disclaimer: the above statement has been prepared by South Yorkshire Police.
 The views and information in it are not necessarily those of HMICFRS.